NHK World-Japan

-NHK World-Japan (formerly and also known simply as NHK World) is the international arm of the Japanese state-controlled public broadcaster NHK.
-Its services are aimed at the overseas market, similar to those offered by other national public-service broadcasters, such as the British BBC (BBC World Service, BBC World News, etc.), France 24, or the German DW.
+NHK World-Japan (formerly and also known simply as NHK World) is the international arm of the Japanese public broadcaster NHK.
+Its services are aimed at the overseas market, similar to those offered by other national public-service broadcasters, such as the British BBC (BBC World Service, the international feed of the BBC News channel, etc.), France 24, or the German DW.
 Contents are broadcast through shortwave radio, satellite, and cable operators throughout the world, as well as online and through its mobile apps.
-NHK World-Japan is also available on DirecTV channels 322 and 2049.
 It is headquartered in Tokyo.

-NHK World-Japan currently provides three main broadcast services: an English-language current affairs TV channel of the same name, a multilingual radio service (NHK World Radio Japan), and a Japanese-language general/entertainment TV service (NHK World Premium).
+NHK World-Japan currently provides three main broadcast services: an English-language current affairs TV channel (NHK World TV), a multilingual radio service (NHK World Radio Japan), and a Japanese-language general/entertainment TV service (NHK World Premium).
 NHK World-Japan also makes most of its programming available through its website (either live or on demand).
-A Chinese version of the news TV channel, NHK华语视界 (NHK Huayu Shijie), which essentially provides news and select programs from NHK World-Japan in Mandarin dubbing and/or subtitles, was launched on January 15, 2019, and is only distributed online.
+A Chinese version of the channel, NHK Huayu Shijie (NHK华语视界), which essentially provides news and select programs from NHK World-Japan with Mandarin dubbing and/or subtitles, was launched on January 15, 2019, and is only distributed online.

-The branch was rebranded from its former name of NHK World in April 2018.
+History

+NHK World changed to its current name in April 2018, as an effort to "establish wider global recognition" as a service with "Japanese roots".

+On March 30, 2020, NHK World-Japan implemented a new policy for referring to Japanese names, following the common practice in the Japanese language of listing the surname first followed by the given name, in line with "moves in Japan in general".